vaidashi/career-development-curriculum/module_four/post_grad_plan.md

 Design a 40-hour "work week" that provides time for:
 	* Code (ideally, 2-4 hours a day will be dedicated to coding)
 	* Outreach & Networking
-	* Job & company research
+	* Job & company research and tracking
 	* Interview Prep
-	* Housekeeping (updating your resume, writing cover letters, updating your Turing profile)
+	* Housekeeping (refining your professional story, updating your resume, writing cover letters, updating your Turing portfolio, updating your LinkedIn profile)
 	* Other (social networking, blogging, planning talks, etc.)
+	* Check-ins: who are you talking to and when?

 How much time will you spend on each?
 When will you do each thing?

 1. **Action Step:** Establish a shareable calendar (like Google Calendar) and block out time on your calendar *now* to adhere to these goals.
 At the end of each week, assess what worked with the schedule and what didn't so that you can make adjustments as needed and manage your time even more effectively for the following week.
 This will also help you keep a record of what you've done in your job search.

 2. **Action Step:** Backwards plan for your big goal.
 What is your cut-off for ending the job search?
 When do you want to receive and sign an offer by?

 3. **Action Step:** Based on what you outlined above, create monthly, weekly, and daily goals to reach in order to reach your big goal.